umahmood/baseemoji/README.md

 # Base Emoji

 Base emoji is a Go library which encodes/decodes text to and from emojis.
-For example encoding the string "i love peanut butter" in base emoji becomes "👂 🔋 👊 🔦 🎲 🐬 🔋 💾 🐬 🌳 🔥 🐸 🍟 🔋 💫 🐸 🍟 🍟 🐬 🍀"
+For example, encoding the string "i love peanut butter" to base emoji becomes "👂 🔋 👊 🔦 🎲 🐬 🔋 💾 🐬 🌳 🔥 🐸 🍟 🔋 💫 🐸 🍟 🍟 🐬 🍀".

 # Installation